gravitational/teleport/rfd/0034-desktop-access-windows.md

 #### Username/password

-Although username and password are the most universal, a major part of Teleport's value is to provide strong authentication using short-lived certificates.
+Although username and password are the most universal, a major part of Teleport's value is to provide strong autentication using short-lived certificates.
 Supporting username and password authentication would weaken the overall security of the system and as such will not be implemented.